murat-taskaynatan/Blockdag-Node-Manager/INSTALL_README.md

 ### Remote login toggle

-The installer now seeds `BDAG_LOGIN_ENABLED=0` so the login gate is off by default (matching the remote bootstrap experience).
-To require authentication, flip the flag and supply credentials:
+You can enable/disable authentication directly from the dashboard via **Settings → Require login**, which also lets you edit the username and password stored in `config/settings.json`.
+The installer still seeds `BDAG_LOGIN_ENABLED=0` inside `/etc/blockdag-node-manager/node-manager.env` so the gate is off by default; if you prefer to manage it by hand, flip the flag and supply credentials:

 ```
 BDAG_LOGIN_ENABLED=1